Factbox: Airlines suspend flights due to coronavirus outbreak

 – Mongolia suspended flights with China, Taiwan, Hong Kong, South Korea, Japan and Ulan-Ude in Russia until March 11, news.mn reported.

-– Norwegian Air Shuttle <NWC.OL> canceled 22 long-haul flights between Europe and the United States from March 28 to May 5.
+– Norwegian Air Shuttle <NWC.OL>, which has canceled 22 long-haul flights between Europe and the United States from March 28 to May 5, said on March 6 it was cancelling flights from Oslo to Milan.

 – Oman suspended Italian tourist flights to Salalah on March 2, reported the Oman Daily Observer after the aviation authority said it would halt all flights to and from Iran on Feb.
 24.